rails/weblog/_posts/2017-11-25-Rails-5-2-Active-Storage-Redis-Cache-Store-HTTP2-Early-Hints-Credentials.markdown

 Speaking of extractions, Jeremy Daer has untangled the long jungle twine of hacks we were using at Basecamp to employ Redis for general partial, fragment, and other Rails caching jobs.
-There’s a sparkling new [Redis Cache Store](https://github.com/rails/rails/pull/31134) that incorporate all those years of veteran hacks into a cohesive unit that anyone can use.
+There’s a sparkling new [Redis Cache Store](https://github.com/rails/rails/pull/31134) that incorporates all those years of veteran hacks into a cohesive unit that anyone can use.

 This new Redis Cache Store supports Redis::Distributed, for Memcached-like sharding across Redises.
 It’s fault tolerant, so will treat failures like misses, rather than kill the request with an exception.
 It even supports distributed mgets